 - You may add some fresh coconut milk or bananas too to make your smoothie extra special.

 Women might wonder about alternative ways to induce labour.
 Well, there are a few, but none of them has been proven.
 If you want to go for any of these, be sure you speak to your doctor and try them only if he/she recommends them.

 1. Warm Water Bath

-Apart from eating pineapple to induce labour at 36 weeks or later, you can try walking too.
-Waking is a great way of moving your baby down in your pelvis.
-This pressure on your pelvic region will help put pressure on your cervix and thus will help you to go into labour.
+Apart from eating pineapple to induce labour at 36 weeks or later, you can try walking, too.
+Waking could help you move your baby down in your pelvis.
+This pressure on your pelvic region would help put pressure on your cervix and could help you go into labour.

 3. Eating Spicy Food